Yoshimi Hundred Caves

 Yakyu Inari Shrine

-Anraku-ji Temple is the 11th temple in Bando and has been known as Yoshimi Kannon since ancient times.
-The main deity of the temple is the Holy Avalokitesvara Bodhisattva, the deity of compassion, and according to the Yoshimi Kannon Enki, it all started about 1200 years ago when a statue of Avalokitesvara Bodhisattva was carved and placed in the rock cave.
-Every year on June 18, the Kannon is unveiled in the early morning to the public to ward off evil spirits.
-As a tradition, they also sell special "Yakuwake Dango (literally dumplings to ward off evil)" on this day.
-Even to this day, on June 18th, the long approach to Anraku-ji Temple is lined with stalls, and the area becomes very crowded from around 2 am to early morning.
+Anrakuji Temple is the 11th temple of the Bandō 33 Kannon Pilgrimage (Bandō Sanjūsankasho) and has been known as Yoshimi Kannon since ancient times.
+The main deity is the Holy Avalokitesvara, the deity of compassion, and according to the Yoshimi Kannon dependent origination (Buddhist doctrine), the origin of the temple dates back to about 1200 years ago, when the Buddhist priest Gyoki carved a statue of Avalokitesvara and placed in the rock cave.
+Every year on June 18th, the Kannon is unveiled in the early morning to the public to ward off evil spirits.
+Special "Yakuwake Dango" (dumplings to ward off evil) have been sold on this day since long ago, and the long road to Anrakuji Temple continues to be lined with stalls every June 18th, with the area very crowded from around 2 am to early morning.

-Hatcho Lake
+Lake Hatcho

-Hatcho Lake
+Lake Hatcho

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept